 Table 2 provides a quantitative assessment of the sizes of the various sources of error.
-397 First of all we see that errors are much larger over land than ocean, presumably due to the complexity of three dimensional spatial structures of winds and humidity.
-Errors are 399 also larger in the tropics than extra tropics but this follows from the moisture convergences 400 and divergences being larger there.
-The increase in error going from 6 hourly to daily data 401 is, however, concentrated in the extra tropics and is related to the transient eddy moisture 402 transport as shown in Figure 3.
-Errors due to reduced vertical resolution are not striking in 403 going from 26 to 18 levels but are large over land and ocean, in the tropics and extra tropics, 404 when going to only 8 levels (typical of CMIP archives of daily data).
-Using monthly mean 405 flow-humidity covariances together with monthly mean pressure thicknesses is in all cases an 406 acceptable approximation.
-407
+First of all we see that errors are much larger over land than ocean, presumably due to the complexity of three-dimensional spatial structures of winds and humidity.
+Errors are also larger in the tropics than extratropics, but this follows from the moisture convergences and divergences being larger there.
+The increase in error going from 6-hourly to daily data is, however, concentrated in the extratropics and is related to the transient eddy moisture transport.
+Errors due to reduced vertical resolution are not striking in going from 26 to 18 levels but are large over land and ocean, in the tropics and extratropics, when going to only 8 levels (typical of CMIP archives of daily data).
+Using monthly mean flow-humidity covariances together with monthly mean pressure thicknesses is in all cases an acceptable approximation.

-6. Errors in the evaluation of moisture budget anomalies: Case study of the 1993 Mississippi Valley flood
+6. Errors in the evaluation of moisture budget anomalies: Case study of the 1993 Mississippi valley flood

 We have demonstrated the errors that are introduced into moisture budgets when evaluated diagnostically with archived data.
 However, that was done with climatological moisture budgets.
 Next we need to assess the errors involved when analyzing the moisture budget anomalies associated with certain events of interest such as floods and droughts.
 It is possible, after all, that the climatological errors are persistent enough in time that they do not appear within the anomalous budgets.
-To examine this we choose the case of the late spring-early summer 1993 Mississippi Valley flood which represents an extreme seasonal anomaly of P - E sustained by anomalous moisture convergence.
+To examine this, we choose the case of the late spring-early summer 1993 Mississippi valley flood, which represents an extreme seasonal anomaly of P - E sustained by anomalous moisture convergence.

-The analysis was conducted with the 26 level and 6 hourly data but using integration down to the monthly mean (as opposed to daily) surface pressure since we showed in Section 4 that this approximation does not introduce important error.
-The equation we begin with is then:
+The analysis was conducted with the 26-level and 6-hourly data but using integration down to the monthly mean (as opposed to daily) surface pressure since we showed in section 4 that this approximation does not introduce important error.
+The equation we begin with is then

-$$\overline{(P-E)}{der} = -\frac{1}{g\rho_w} \nabla_f \cdot \sum{k=1}^K \overline{\mathbf{u}{6,k} q{6,k}} \overline{\Delta p{6,k}}$$ (28)
+$$\overline{(P-E)}{der} = -\frac{1}{g\rho_w} \nabla_f \cdot \sum{k=1}^K \overline{\mathbf{u}{6,k} q{6,k}} \overline{\Delta p{6,k}}.$$ (28)